-Under the Minnesota Human Rights Act, housing is a protected area, and it is illegal to treat you differently in housing because of your race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation, or familial status.
+Property owners cannot discriminate against you because of your race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation, gender identity, or familial status.

 Property owners, managing agents, financial institutions with real property interest, and real estate brokers cannot deny loans or offer less favorable terms and conditions to applicants, refuse to rent an apartment, refuse to make necessary repairs to a rental unit, refuse to reasonably accommodate an individual with a disability, or evict a tenant because of a protected class.

 Are there other laws and agencies that protect my rights in housing?

 The Department of Housing and Urban Development (HUD) enforces federal laws against housing discrimination.
 Federal laws prohibit the same kinds of housing discrimination that are illegal under the Minnesota Human Rights Act, except that federal law does not explicitly protect against housing discrimination based on public assistance status or sexual orientation.